Celesca/final-project-mlops/3_Model_Serving/README.md

 ## 📋 Features

 ### API Endpoints
+- **POST /train** - Train a new model using the latest master table snapshot
+  - Pulls data directly from the `all_transactions` Postgres table (no payload required)
+  - Logs every training run to the local MLflow server
+  - Automatically promotes the run to “serving” if its validation AUC improves on the current best model

-- **POST /predict** - Real-time fraud detection with ML model inference
+- **POST /predict** - Batch inference endpoint
-  - Accepts transaction details (amount, type, account balances)
-  - Returns fraud prediction with probability score (0.0 - 1.0)
-  - Smart routing: Auto-marks low-risk types (PAYMENT, CASH_IN, DEBIT) as non-fraud
-  - ML prediction for high-risk types (CASH_OUT, TRANSFER)
-  - Automatic fraud record persistence for detected frauds

-- **GET /frauds** - Retrieve fraud history
-  - Returns all transactions previously flagged as fraudulent
+  - Accepts a list of transactions (same schema as `all_transactions`)
-  - Includes transaction data, fraud probability, and prediction timestamp
-  - Sortable by database ID (auto-increment)

-- **DELETE /frauds** - Clear fraud database
-  - Deletes all fraud records from the database
-  - Returns count of deleted records
-  - Useful for testing and maintenance

-- **GET /** - API health check
-  - Returns API version and available endpoints
+  - Returns the original payload with two additional columns: `predict_proba` and `prediction`
-  - Quick status verification
+  - Uses the currently promoted model (initially the pre-trained artifact)

-- **GET /docs** - Interactive API documentation
+- **GET /** and **GET /docs**
-  - Auto-generated Swagger UI
+  - Health/status summary and interactive Swagger UI
-  - Live API testing interface
-  - Schema exploration and examples

-### Machine Learning
+### Machine Learning & Experiment Tracking
 - **XGBoost Classifier** - Production-ready fraud detection model
   - Trained on historical transaction patterns
   - Binary classification (fraud/legitimate)
   - Probability scores for risk assessment
+- **MLflow integration**
+  - Local MLflow tracking server (via docker-compose) to log runs, metrics, and artifacts
+  - Automatic model promotion when validation AUC improves
+  - Persisted metadata (`models/best_model_meta.json`) keeps track of the best serving model

 ### Data Management
-- **SQLite Database** - Lightweight persistent storage
-  - Auto-created on startup
-  - No configuration required
-  - Fraud transaction logging with full payload
-  - Timestamp tracking for audit trails

 - **Pydantic Validation** - Request/response data integrity
   - Type-safe transaction models
   - Automatic validation with clear error messages